jumpingjoy/watchnationpro/maintain-menstrual-hygiene.md

 * Premenstrual syndrome (PMS)
 * Premenstrual dysphoric disorder (PMDD)

-## How Important is to Use Smartwatch to Track Menstrual Periods?

-Several industry experts have gotten the message as the mobile health (or health) programs market is poised to hit $111.8 billion by 2025, introducing wearables and apps that follow fertility cycles, schedule doctor's appointments, and fill birth control prescriptions, and more.
+## 7 Period Tracking Apps (free) for Both iOS and Android

+### CLUE
+This app seems to be an all-purpose favorite.
+It's rated 4.8 from 5 and analyzed in glowing terms by consumers.
+The American College of Obstetricians and Gynecology rated it the top-rated free interval and ovulation tracker.
+It tracks your sessions, your moods, and also your exercises.
+It is acceptable for all ages and scientific, not pink'.
+The look is sleek, and the port is simple, with informative visuals.
+You can take a look here.

+### PERIOD TRACKER LITE
+PERIOD TRACKER LITE is available on the Apple Store and Google Play.
+Rated 4.8.
+Accurate and user-friendly interesting features that monitor your weight and your moods, remind you of appointments with doctor and charts that show your symptoms, length of your cycle and period, and also your weight.
+The program allows you to put in your symptoms and categorize them into mild, moderate, and intense.
+It's customizable, although some believe that it has a lot of pinks, and the visuals can be a bit OTT.
+Check out the Period Tracker Lite here.

+### GLOW
+Another app on the Apple Store.
+Rated 4.7.
+Winner of Webby 2014 for being the very best health and fitness app.
+Glow syncs with additional physical fitness programs like Jawbone and MyFitnessPal.
+For those trying to conceive, it's a mirror app that tracks their partner's fertility too!
+More suitable for elderly users and is rated 17+ for this reason.
+The free version includes not-always-relevant advertisements and daily polls.
+You can check out Glow here.

+### PERIOD CALENDAR
+Available for free download on Android, it is pretty pink and with a tiny pink blossom.
+Rated 4.8.
+You must input the data on your age, body type, and period.
+The program will send you an alarm to ensure you remain forewarned and, therefore, forearmed.
+The testimonials call it easy to use, precise and cute (given by those such as pink).
+Take a look at the app here.

+### FLO PERIOD TRACKER
+Named'Program of the Day' in March 2018, in over 30 nations, Flo asserts that it's not like other period tracking programs.
+Rated 4.8.
+It uses Artificial Intelligence to increase the accuracy of its forecasts.
+Flo can switch from monitoring periods to being a pregnancy calendar.
+Publications like Vogue, Cosmopolitan, Elle, and The Guardian have featured Flo in their pages.
+Download the app here.

+### EVE
+This program comes in the stable of Glow, and you'll be able to get it here.
+Also, a Webby winner for both fitness and health.
+Ranked 4.7, it was named as the Most Innovative program of 2016.
+It's an app for love, relationships, and sex, making it more than only a period tracker.
+It has a community where you can talk, make new friends, and post selfies without Snapchat filters.
+There's a feature called Eve Gems, which has quizzes and informative guides, along with emojis and gifs.

+### PERIOD PLUS
+The Period plus monitoring app can be obtained just on the Apple Store.
+Rated 4.7.
+It's tasteful and sophisticated and comes with an exhaustive selection of attributes it can monitor.
+These include Breakouts, Stressors, Weight Changes, and Migraines, the last not available in other programs.
+Phase Plus has colored themes and a game called cotton' Plop,' which supports a 3D signature.
+One of the reviewers finds it creepy' that the app is precise and accurate in its predictions.
+You can take a look at the app here.

 ## Apple Health

 Remember when Apple HealthKit launched in 2014 claiming to provide "your entire health picture" by measuring heart rate, sleep routines, blood alcohol level, etc..
 Still, it forgot to add a period and fertility tracker, one of the most fundamental steps of women's health?

 The backlash was swift as consumers predicted out the iPhone maker for overlooking the needs of the female half of its client base.
+Apple learned from its mistakes.

 When iOS 9 rolled out a year after, it upgraded the HealthKit program to track menstrual period, also.

-Apple learned from its mistakes; the Apple Health app now lets women input their reproductive health data, such as:
+The Apple Health app now lets women input their reproductive health data, such as:
 * Menstruation cycles
 * Basal body temperature
 * Spotting